 John travelled with the GUS Band to perform in Switzerland, Holland and Canada but it was through the band’s concerts closer to home that that he met his wife-to-be Sylvia Berryman (sister of John Berryman) and they had two daughters, Maxine and Lynda.

 It wasn’t long afterwards that John’s lifelong drive, determination and ambition led him to opening a music shop on Montagu Street, Kettering, the market town in which the family had made their home.
 The shop was called “Studio Instruments” and offered everything and anything musical from Xylophones to Kazoos, Beatles busking books to drum kits, and all sorts of wind, string and of course brass instruments.
 The shop became a great success and supplied musical instruments to schools all over Northamptonshire, as well as some in Leicestershire and also supplied instruments to brass bands all over the country.

 Later in his life it was becoming apparent to his family that sadly John was starting to show signs of dementia.
 During the early stages John made the trip with his family to once again hear the GUS band in concert which brought him great joy and in spite of his slow deterioration his memory of brass bands and their music never failed him.

-John’s funeral took place in Coalville on Friday the 3rd of May and the service featured recordings of Deep Harmony, Dear Lord & Father of Mankind and Abide With Me all recorded by the GUS band in the 1960’s.
+John’s funeral took place in Coalville on Friday the 3rd of May and the service featured recordings of Deep Harmony, Dear Lord and Father of Mankind and Abide With Me all recorded by the GUS band in the 1960’s.
 In their concert the next day at Rothwell Church, near Kettering, the current GUS band paid their tribute to John by playing two verses of Deep Harmony dedicated to John’s memory.